deepfence/ThreatMapper/docs/docs/threatmapper/sensors/aws-ecs.md

 ---
-title: Amazon ECS (EC2 Provider)
+title: AWS ECS (EC2 Provider)
 ---

-# Amazon ECS (EC2 Provider)
+# AWS ECS (EC2 Provider)

 *Deployed as a daemon service using a task definition*

-In Amazon ECS, the ThreatStryker sensors are deployed as a daemon service using task definition.
+In AWS ECS, the ThreatStryker sensors are deployed as a daemon service using task definition.

-# Installing on Amazon ECS (EC2 Provider)
+# Installing on AWS ECS (EC2 Provider)

-1. Set up Amazon ECS by following the steps outlined here: [Set up to use Amazon ECS](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/get-set-up-for-amazon-ecs.html)
+1. Set up AWS ECS by following the steps outlined here: [Set up to use AWS ECS](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/get-set-up-for-amazon-ecs.html)

 2. Add the Deepfence Quay secrets provided to AWS secrets manager by following the steps outlined here: [Private registry authentication for tasks](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/private-auth.html)